German retail sales rebound before partial lockdown

-BERLIN (Reuters) - German retail sales rebounded more than expected in October, data showed on Wednesday, suggesting consumers supported overall growth in Europe’s largest economy before a partial lockdown to contain a second wave of the coronavirus pandemic.
+BERLIN (Reuters) - German retail sales rebounded more than expected in October, data showed on Wednesday, as consumers stocked up on essentials before a second partial lockdown to contain the coronavirus.

-Germany has ordered restaurants, bars, entertainment venues and gyms to close since Nov.
-2 in an attempt to slow the spread of COVID-19.
+Germany’s restaurants, bars, entertainment venues and gyms have been closed since Nov.
+2 in an attempt to slow the pandemic’s spread.
 Schools, factories and shops remain open with social distancing conditions.

-Retail sales - a notoriously volatile indicator often subject to revisions - rose 2.6% in October on the month in real terms, the Federal Statistics Office said.
+Retail sales - a notoriously volatile indicator often subject to revisions - rose 2.6% month on month and 8.2% year on year in October in real terms, the Federal Statistics Office said.
+Both figures beat Reuters forecast.

-That followed an upwardly revised drop of 1.9% in September and compared with a Reuters forecast for a rise of 1.2%.
+The month on month data followed an upwardly revised drop of 1.9% in September and, compared with February - the month before the pandemic started in Germany - sales were 5.9% higher.

-On the year, retail sales jumped 8.2%, beating a Reuters forecast for a rise of 5.9%.

 Online retailers continued to benefit from shifting consumer habits with a strong jump in sales, which came at the expense of clothing and shoe stores which suffered further losses.